-Caffeinated coffee does not appear to increase the risk of cardiovascular disease and cancers, according Harvard T.H.
+Caffeinated coffee does not appear to increase the risk of cardiovascular disease and cancers, according to Harvard T.H.
 Chan School of Public Health researchers who reviewed a large body of evidence.
 They found that consumption of three to five standard cups of daily coffee may in fact reduce the risk of several chronic diseases, including type 2 diabetes, cardiovascular disease, and certain cancers.

 High caffeine intake, however, can have some adverse effects, including lower birth weight and higher risk of pregnancy loss, the authors wrote.
 High consumption of caffeinated energy drinks, especially when mixed with alcohol, may increase risk of adverse cardiovascular, psychological, and neurological effects.